YannicEl/vue-useForm/packages/docs/introduction/getting-started.md

 ## Usage

-You start of by creating a [`Form`](../api#form) object with [`useForm()`](../api#useForm).
+You start of by creating a [`Form`](../api#form) instance with [`useForm()`](../api#useForm).
 The function takes in an object where every property represents an input element in your form.
 The key of the property correlate to the name attribute of an input element and the value is and array where the first element is the initial value of the input and the second element is an array of [validators](../core-concepts/validators).

 ```vue
 <script setup>